***Updated: November 21st, 2020***

-It’s no surprise that the most popular casino game in the country is blackjack since in order to win a perfect balance of skill and luck are required.
-We’ve all seen rookie players go on amazing runs hitting on hands they shouldn’t have, while we sit beside them consistently busting out using our “optimal strategy”.
-That’s just how it goes sometimes.
+It’s no surprise blackjack is the most popular casino game in the country since in order to win, a perfect balance of skill and luck are required.
+Sure rookie players can go on amazing runs hitting on hands they shouldn’t have, while veterans sit beside them busting out using “optimal strategy“, but that’s just how it goes sometimes.

-Nowadays many Americans are playing 21 online instead of at brick and mortar establishments.
-It’s possible to get on a table immediately, without wasted time sitting in traffic or finding parking, and it can played anywhere on a smartphone, whether it be from the beach or waiting for the dentist.
-Not to mention, free money in the form of bonuses is usually available to new account holders and there are multiple variations on offer, 24 hours a day.
+Nowadays, most Americans play 21 online instead of at brick and mortar establishments.
+It’s possible to get on tables immediately, without wasted time sitting in traffic or finding parking, and it can be played anywhere on a smartphone, whether at a beach or waiting for the dentist.
+Not to mention, free money in the form of bonuses is usually extended to new members and multiple variations are on offer, 24 hours a day.

 USA Real Money Online Blackjack